Solarious/orc-dict/README.md

 * getMatches(text) - For each word/quoted string in text, finds words that have a matching orcish/case.
 Will also find the affixes used.
 * getTextMatches(text) - Searches through through the english, extraInfo, coinedBy and namedAfter fields of the words for text matches.
 Uses stop word removal and stemming to improve results.
 If a word has textIndexHelper, searches through textIndexHelper.english without using stop word removal.
 ### app/stats.js
-* get() - Returns the statistics using a promise.
+* get() - Returns the PoS statistics using a promise.
 Using caching.
-* setNeedsUpdate() - Tells stats that the cache is now invalid.
+* setNeedsUpdate() - Tells stats that the PoS statistics cache is now invalid.
 This function should be called when words is modified.
+* getKeywords(sortByWords, from, to) - Returns the keyword statistics using a promise.
+Using caching.
+* setKeywordsNeedsUpdate() -  Tells stats that the PoS statistics cache is now invalid.
+This function should be called when the indexes are modified.
 ### app/stopWords.js
 * isStopWord(wordStr) - Return true if wordStr is a stop word, otherwise false.
 * getLangNone(english, PoS) - Given a word's english and PoS values, return the textIndexHelper.english value the word should have.
 A return value of "" indicates that the word does not need textIndexHelper.